 That's when I made the decision to get help.
 I wanted things to be better, not just for me, but for my family.
 It is hard to love others unless you love yourself, and I wanted my son to grow up with a mom who was happy and whole.
 I made an appointment with my primary care doctor, and she prescribed me Zoloft.
 I noticed a difference within a few days.
 I had more energy.
 I felt like doing things that I used to enjoy.
 I didn't feel angry or overwhelmed when my son needed my attention.
 My thoughts were clearer.
 I wanted to be outside and play with my son.
 I was laughing again.

 It's been almost a year now since I started taking medication.
 It's not a magic pill.
 I don't walk around in a constant state of bliss, but it did clear the fog so I can see moments of bliss.
 I can wake up each morning and choose to see joy instead of sadness.

 I regret not getting help sooner.
 The guilt and shame I felt about needing help were part of my depression.
 Since the depression was also tied to being a new mom, there was an added layer of uncertainty about what was normal and abnormal.
 Being a new mom is hard.
 There are challenges and adjustments, but you know yourself and your body.
 Your family and friends know you.
 Listen to yourself and others.
 If you are having a difficult time, it is okay to say I am not okay and to talk to someone about it.
 It can get better, and you and your family deserve that.

 Postpartum Support International hosts free, live phone sessions every week, including Wednesday chats for moms and first Monday chats for dads.
-In Atlanta, new parents can join North Star's FREE parenting discussion group for peer support.
-These meetups are therapist-led and are held twice monthly.
+In Atlanta, new parents can explore therapy options via North Star Support.
+They also offer telephone therapy sessions so you can talk with an expert while caring for your baby.